-At 31 March 2018 the Council held no financial assets classified as available-for-sale.
+At 31 March 2019 the Council held no financial assets classified as Fair Value through Profit & Loss (FVPL)

 (e) Pensions Reserve

 The Pensions Reserve absorbs timing differences arising from the different arrangements for accounting for post-employment benefits under normal accounting practices and statutory requirements for funding benefits applicable to local authorities.
 The amount recognised as post-employment benefits under normal accounting practice reflects the benefits accrued by employees from their reckonable service, and changes to the assumptions about the liabilities that will fall on the scheme when benefits are paid out and the value of scheme assets to cover those liabilities.
 The amount charged under statutory provision is the amount due to be paid over by the Council as employer contributions under local government pension scheme rules.